Newton and Boston Street Railway: Route

 The only changes from the original route to the present day have been at Newton Upper Falls.
 The original alignment was rather circuitous, looping north of Eliot Street on High, Summer and Chestnut Streets, presumably to avoid steep grades.
 An alignment in the mid-1970s used a one-way pair, with the northbound direction looping south of Eliot Street.
-It now uses the old northbound side (Oak and Chestnut Streets) in both directions, the opposite of the original route.
+It now uses the old northbound side at Oak and Chestnut Streets in both directions, the opposite of the original route.

-Until 20 April 1981, the route only went north from Needham Center; it was extended at that time to Needham Junction.
-59A Needham Street–Watertown Square was added in December 1984, running Watertown to Newton Highlands and splitting there onto its own alignment to the Needham Industrial Park.
-59A service was merged into 59 in December 1989, with alternate weekday trips using the 59A alignment (and continuing to Newton Junction).
+Until 20 April 1981, the route only went north from Needham Center station; it was extended at that time to Needham Junction.
+59A Needham Street–Watertown Square was added in December 1984, running Watertown to Newton Highlands station, and splitting there onto its own alignment to the Needham Industrial Park.
+59A service was merged into 59 in December 1989, with alternate weekday trips using the 59A alignment and continuing to Newton Junction.

-The branch to Newton Centre split from the main route (on Walnut Street), heading east on Homer Street.
+The branch to Newton Centre split from the main route on Walnut Street heading east on Homer Street.
 It turned south on Centre Street, southeast on Willow Street, south on Sumner Street, and west on Beacon Street, ending at Centre Street.